bytebeamio/uplink/README.md

     // ...payload: more JSON data
 }
 ```
+> **NOTE**: Connected application should forward all data events as JSON text, following ASCII newline encoding.

 An example data packet on the stream `"location"`, with the fields `"city"` being a string and `"altitude"` being a number would look like:
 ```js